herbsilverman/herbsilverman.github.io/_posts/2025-08-06-from-oy-to-aha.md

 date: 2025-08-06
 categories: [Learning]
 tags: [communication, growth, reflection]
-image: /assets/img/bt2mFYW.png
+image: /assets/img/from-oy-to-aha.png
 description: "Discover how communication missteps can lead to clarity, growth, and fulfilling 'Aha!' moments."
-# Optional personal fields—theme won’t show these but you can keep them for reference
+# Optional personal fields — theme won't display these but useful for tracking
-summary_70: Finding clarity and fulfillment through communication challenges.
+summary_70: "Finding clarity and fulfillment through communication challenges."
-meta_155: Discover how communication missteps can lead to clarity, growth, and those fulfilling “Aha!” moments.
-Every effort toward better expression brings insight.
+meta_155: "Discover how communication missteps can lead to clarity, growth, and those fulfilling 'Aha!' moments.
+Every effort toward better expression brings insight."
-excerpt_48: Through humor and honesty, miscommunication can spark clarity and growth—each “Oy!” becomes an “Aha!”.
+excerpt_48: "Through humor and honesty, miscommunication can spark clarity and growth—each 'Oy!' becomes an 'Aha!'."
 ---

 <small>